samsam324/candela-information/README.md

   Supports refining strategies through repeated prompt-based edits and re-running tests.

 - **Advanced modeling workflows**
-  Explores more complex pipelines such as walk-forward validation, regime detection, and model-driven statistical arbitrage.
+  Supports more complex pipelines such as walk-forward validation, regime detection, and model-driven statistical arbitrage.

 ## Example use cases